accurateproject/accurate/docs/ratinglogic.rst

 What are the activation periods?

     At one given time there is a set of prices that applay to different time intervals when a call can be made.
-In CGRateS one can define multiple such sets that will become active in various point of time called activation time.
+In AccuRate one can define multiple such sets that will become active in various point of time called activation time.
 The activation period is a structure describing different prices for a call on different intervals of time.
 This structure has an activation time, which specifies the active prices for a period of time by one ore more (usually more than one) rate intervals.

 ::